-By the 1700s, the fashion for tea-drinking was a widespread ritual among wealthy British citizens, which established a greater demand for beautiful and functional teawares, with which tea could be stored.
+By the 1700s, the fashion for tea drinking was a widespread ritual among wealthy British citizens, which established a greater demand for beautiful and functional teawares, with which tea could be stored.

 Augustine Courtauld became an English citizen in 1696 at the age of eleven, and after his apprenticeship to Simon Patin, registered his first mark in 1708.
 Until 1729, he worked in the Britannia standard of silver, influenced by Queen Anne style pieces such as those produced by his master, Pantin.
-Later adapting to the Steling standard, he continued to produce pieces in this refined style, completing commissions for many notable families, including the Russian Royal family, as well as for the City of London Corporation.
+Later adapting to the Sterling standard, he continued to produce pieces in this refined style, completing commissions for many notable families, including the Russian Royal family, as well as for the City of London Corporation.